Hagiology Publishing

 About Hagiology

-DAVID BULL: First match 27 December 1948 v Nottingham Forest, 2-1, while attending Devizes Road Primary School, Salisbury.
-Moved in 1954, to become, in turn, a Camberley teenager, an Exeter student and a university teacher in Exeter, Manchester and Bristol.
-Edited two collections of fans’ memories, We’ll Support You Evermore (1992) and Football and the Commons People (with Alastair Campbell, 1994), as fund-raisers for the Child Poverty Action Group, in which he has long been an activist.
-Following early retirement from his university post in 1996 and statutory retirement from a tribunal judgeship in 2009, he now sits at home all day – moving only between keyboard and kitchen – writing on the Saints, whether for the match-day magazine (from 1981) or for Hagiology Publishing, for whom he serves as Editor-in- Chief.
-His editorial commitments apart, he has sole- authored biographies of Ted Bates (1998) and Terry Paine (2008).
-Along the way, he has been appointed an Official Historian of Southampton FC and a Visiting Fellow to the School of Sport, Health and Social Science at Southampton Solent University..
+When DAVID BULL left his native Salisbury in 1954, he was five-and-half years into following the Saints.
+He reached 76 seasons in 2024, having since travelled from his home in Camberley, Exeter, Manchester and, from 1970, Bristol.
+He edited two collections of fans’ memories in 1992 and 1994, the latter with Alastair Campbell, as fund-raisers for the Child Poverty Action Group.
+Following early retirement from university teaching in 1996 and statutory retirement from a tribunal judgeship in 2009, he now sits at home all day – moving only between keyboard and kitchen – writing on the Saints, whether for the match-day programme (from 1981) or for Hagiology Publishing, which he serves as Editor-in-Chief.
+His editorial commitments apart, he has sole-authored biographies of Ted Bates (1998) and Terry Paine (2008) and compiled Saints in the Great War (2024) with Gary Chalk as lead-researcher.
+Along the way, he has been appointed an Official Historian of Southampton FC.

 Constant Paine